systemg

 -c--configPath to the configuration file (defaults to systemg.yaml)

----formatEmit machine-readable output (json)
+---formatEmit machine-readable output (json or xml)

 ---no-colorDisable ANSI colors